 Loading...

 Welcome to Amy Kaslow Gallery, where concrete floors give way to wide open industrial space bathed in natural light.
-We began in NW, Washington, DC and moved a few miles north to our current Bethesda location to showcase a wide range of emerging and leading contemporary artists whose work connects to Mother Earth in content, medium and form.
+We began in NW, Washington, DC and moved a few miles north where our Bethesda location showcases a wide range of emerging and leading contemporary artists.

-Using rich color combinations and tone on tone pigment, Holston’s figures pop from the surface.
-This important exhibition follows our retrospective of another leading American Artist, Mimi Herbert, whose acrylic sculptures delighted visitors and can be viewed, like Holston's paintings at the National Gallery of Art, among other top museums.
+Our collection of Joseph Holston's distills the artist's past half century of creativity.
+His finest screenprints, etchings, and oils on canvas show simple, daily doings of men, women and children.
+His rich color combinations and tone on tone pigment make the ordinary evocative.
+This exhibition followed our retrospective of another leading American Artist, Mimi Herbert, whose acrylic sculptures delighted visitors and can be viewed, like Holston's paintings at the National Gallery of Art, among other top museums.

-Original artist-in-residence Jane Kell returns to the gallery this winter with a gorgeous, immersive collection of abstract paintings called "Skyline," opening December 12th, 2024.
-From small studies on paper to large oils on canvas, her works pay homage to open skies painted with rich color in dramatic form.
+Original artist-in-residence Jane Kell returned to the gallery with a gorgeous, immersive collection of abstract paintings called "Skyline,” including small studies on paper and large oils on canvas.
+Her work pays homage to open skies, sumptuous in color and form.

-Ukrainian painter Jarolsav Leonets frantically covered his country to capture its rugged beauty before Russia’s ravaging invasion and we proudly his ethereal landscapes are sumptuous oils on canvas.
+We proudly show the ethereal landscapes of Ukrainian painter Jarolsav Leonets, who frantically covered his country to capture its rugged beauty before Russia’s ravaging invasion.

-We have new work from Panama's talented young Pascual Rudas, celebrating the expanse of naked figures gliding through water and space with lightness and limitlessness.
+New work from Panama's talented young Pascual Rudas, celebrates the expanse of naked figures gliding through water and space with lightness and limitlessness.

 We’ve added more Aboriginal Dreamings, too.
 Deep in color and detail, these canvases are topographical views of the lives and ancestral influences among the world’s longest existing people.